nk2580/recuint/README.md

 ### Documentation

-This library only 1KB with one dependencies ([shelljs](https://www.npmjs.com/package/shelljs)), with two option to be use.
+This library only 1KB with one dependency ([shelljs](https://www.npmjs.com/package/shelljs)), with two option to be use.
 You can use this library using promise or without any callback.

 |Option|Description|Default
 |:-----:|-----|-----|